theRealProHacker/theRealProHacker/README.md

 ### Games

 I started learning game programming with the CS50 game development course on edx using Lua.
-I quickly started making my first own games with Löve2D (Lua) and pygame (Python).
+Then, I quickly made my first own games with Löve2D (Lua) and pygame (Python).
-More recently, I have worked with more complete engines like Unity, Unreal Engine and Godot.
+More recently, I have worked with engines like Unity, Unreal Engine and Godot.

 #### My games
 - [Mastermind](https://github.com/theRealProHacker/MasterMind)